 What should I eat?

 As a general rule of thumb, the less meat and dairy products and the more vegetables and nuts.
-Plant based diet has a major impact in reducing your carbon footprint.
-A solely beef based diet could generate 6,460 kg (6.5 tonnes!) of CO2 emissions in a single year compared to a plant based diet that would have 36.5 kg of CO2 in the same time range.
+A plant-based diet has a major impact in reducing your carbon footprint.
+A solely beef-based diet could generate 6,460 kg (6.5 tonnes!) of CO2 emissions in a single year compared to a plant-based diet that would have 36.5 kg of CO2 in the same time range.
 These are two extremes to highlight the differences.